Data Breach: Millions of Phone Numbers, Recordings, and Call Logs Compromised in Data Leak

 Why Should I Trust WizCase?

-WizCase is a widely popular web security platform offering advice and tips for thousands of readers every week.
-Translated into over 30 languages, our website has gained the trust of a wide number of people worldwide.
+I am a well-known online security platform, WizCase, providing guidance and insights to a vast readership weekly.
+Our website has been translated into over 30 languages, earning the confidence of a broad global audience.
 Our team regularly discovers new data breaches across the internet and contacts them to companies responsible for them prior to publishing any reports.
 We have found links on websites and in databases relating to news websites, popular dating apps, and the medical industry.
 Together, we’re working hard towards creating a safer online environment for everyone.

 In this case, we reached out to Ringostat the day after our discovery.
 They never got back to us and the server was secured within a few days.